Machine learning: Decision trees

 Decision tree learning uses a decision tree as a predictive model to go from observations about an item (represented in the branches) to conclusions about the item's target value (represented in the leaves).
-It is one of the predictive modeling approaches used in statistics, data mining, and machine learning.
+It is one of the predictive modelling approaches used in statistics, data mining, and machine learning.
 Tree models where the target variable can take a discrete set of values are called classification trees; in these tree structures, leaves represent class labels, and branches represent conjunctions of features that lead to those class labels.
 Decision trees where the target variable can take continuous values (typically real numbers) are called regression trees.
 In decision analysis, a decision tree can be used to visually and explicitly represent decisions and decision making.
 In data mining, a decision tree describes data, but the resulting classification tree can be an input for decision-making.

+Random forest regression

+Random forest regression (RFR) falls under the umbrella of decision tree-based models.
+RFR is an ensemble learning method that builds multiple decision trees and averages their predictions to improve accuracy and to avoid overfitting.
+To build decision trees, RFR uses bootstrapped sampling; for instance, each decision tree is trained on random data from the training set.
+This random selection of RFR for training enables the model to reduce biased predictions and achieve a higher degree of accuracy.
+RFR generates independent decision trees, and it can work on single-output data as well as multiple regressor tasks.
+This makes RFR compatible to be use in various applications.